 Supervisors investigate these injuries as they would other incidents requiring a thorough understanding of the facts.
 The employee's chain of command reviews and finalizes the investigation findings.
-Figure 9 compares the employee injuries sustained in the performance of their duties in 2012 with 2011.
+Figure 9 compares the injuries sustained by employees in the performance of their duties in 2013 with 2012.
 Beginning in 2011, there was an increased emphasis placed on reporting all injuries across all categories.

 Training injuries include all injuries sustained during training activities and includes sore muscles, pulled muscles, joint pain, sprained joints and contusions.
-Of the 54 total injuries in this category for 2012, only 20 resulted in loss of work days or restricted activity.
+Of the 27 total injuries in this category for

+2013, 13 resulted in loss of work days or restricted activity.
 The causes of these injuries vary and have no significant pattern.

-Subject Engagement injuries occurred when officers were actively attempting to detain or arrest a suspect.
-In 2012, there were 99 injuries in this category, 28 resulted in loss of workdays or restricted activity.
+Subject engagement injuries occurred when officers were actively attempting to detain or arrest a suspect.
+In 2013, there were 80 injuries in this category, 22 resulted in loss of workdays or restricted activity.

 Vehicle Collision injuries occurred during motor vehicle crashes.
-There were 30 injuries in this category, 10 resulted in a loss of workdays or restricted activity.
+There were 22 injuries in this category, 10 resulted in a loss of workdays or restricted activity.

 Included in the "Other" category are injuries that did not fall within the other three categories.
-There were 37 total injuries in this category, 15 resulted in loss of work time or restricted activity.
-The causes for theses injuries are also varied and have no significant pattern.
+There were 31 total injuries in this category, 12 resulted in loss of work time or restricted activity.
+The causes for theses injuries are varied and have no significant pattern.

-Of the 220 employee injuries occurring in 2012, 147 (approximately 67%) sustained minor injuries.
+Of the 160 employee injuries occurring in 2013, 103 (approximately 64%) sustained minor injuries.
 These injuries were easily treatable and the employee was able to immediately resume his or her duties.
-Seventy-three (approximately 33%) of the injuries were more severe, requiring the employee to be placed on restricted duty or loss of duty days.
+Fifty-seven (approximately 36%) of the injuries were more severe, requiring the employee to be placed on restricted duty or loss of duty days.

-Figure 9 Employee injuries increased by less than 1% this year as compared to last.
+Figure 9 Employee injuries decreased by 27% this year as compared to last.